-The Council would like to thank all of the groups and individuals who provided input into the preparation of this Annual Plan and who submitted on the Draft Annual Plan.
-Your input has been invaluable.
+The Council would like to thank all of the groups and individuals who provided input into the preparation of this Draft Annual Plan.

-We have had discussions with, or received information from, the Motueka and Golden Bay Community Boards, various community associations, iwi, youth groups, business groups and primary sector groups.
-These discussions and the submissions from individuals provided us with valuable information on what the people in Tasman would like to see and their views on the priorities for the 2011/2012 year in Tasman District.
+We received information from the Motueka and Golden Bay Community Boards, various community associations, business groups and primary sector groups.
+The information provided us with these organisations views on what they would like to see included in the Annual Plan and on their priorities for the 2011/2012 year in Tasman District.

-The information was considered by the Council in the preparation of the Draft Annual Plan, and this final Annual Plan.
-It informed and assisted Council decision making.
-Unfortunately we cannot do everything asked for without generating large rate increases, which the Council considered was not in the interests of the wider community.
-In the submissions on the Draft Annual Plan Council received requests for a further \$24 million worth of expenditure for the 2011/2012 year.
-To grant all these requests would have been totally unaffordable for our community (refer to Appendix 2 for a summary of the additional requests for funding contained in the submissions of the Draft Annual Plan).
-Council consulted extensively on the Ten Year Plan two years ago and has tried not to vary much from that Plan.
-Year 3 of the Ten Year Plan has been used as the basis for this Annual Plan.
+The information was considered by the Council in the preparation of this Draft Annual Plan, and informed and assisted Council decision making.
+Unfortunately we cannot do everything asked for without generating large rates increases, which the Council considered was not in the interests of the wider community.
+Council consulted extensively on the Ten Year Plan in 2009 and has tried not to vary much from that Plan.
+Year 3 of the Ten Year Plan has been used as the basis for this Draft Annual Plan.